-The RTS Linear Template Kit Plus uses a two-step PCR process to generate linear DNA templates for in vitro translation systems.
+The RTS Linear Template Fab Kit uses a two-step PCR process to generate linear DNA templates for in vitro translation systems.
 Using specially designed primers, coding DNA sequence is both amplified and supplemented with regulatory elements required for optimal transcription and translation in cell-free expression systems.
-Specially designed 5' untranslated regions (UTRs) on the sense adapter primer sequences reduce the formation of secondary structure in the translation initiation region, one of the commonest causes of low expression rates.
-A His- or Strep-tag II can be added to either terminus, greatly simplifying protein purification and detection.
-The N-terminal Strep-tag construct also contains a Factor Xa Protease cleavage site, for easy tag removal.
+Specially designed 5' untranslated regions on the sense adapter primer sequences reduce the formation of secondary structure in the translation initiation region, one of the commonest causes of low expression rates.
+A His-tag can be added to the C-terminus, greatly simplifying protein purification and detection.
 The fast procedure enables researchers to discover the optimal template structure within a single working day (Figure 5).

 Figure 5.
 Identification of the optimal expression construct maximizes yields in large-scale in vitro reactions or in vivo expression.
-The western blot was probed with anti-His- and Strep-tag antibodies.
-Therefore, the untagged protein is not detected.
+The western blot was probed with anti-His-tag antibody; thus, the untagged protein is not detected.

-The RTS pIX3.0 Vector (see Appendix on page 27) has been developed to enable easy cloning of PCR products generated using the RTS Linear Template Kit Plus.
-Its multiple cloning site (MCS) is compatible with restriction sites in the sense and antisense adapter primers supplied with the RTS Linear Template Kit Plus (see page 28).
-Once cloned into pIX3.0, expression constructs can be used to generate larger amounts of protein in large-scale protein synthesis reactions.
+The RTS plX3.0 Vector (see Appendix on page 28) has been developed to enable easy cloning of PCR products generated using the RTS Linear Template Fab Kit and the RTS Linear Template Kit Plus.
+Its multiple cloning site is compatible with restriction sites in the sense and antisense adapter primers supplied with the RTS Linear Template Kits (see page 28).
+Once cloned into plX3.0, expression constructs can be used to generate larger amounts of protein in large-scale protein synthesis reactions.
 Alternatively, the vector can be used to transform E. coli cells for conventional in vivo expression.